smart appliance controlled by phone

 Smart Home Technology in the Kitchen

-Some benefits of kitchen-specific smart home tech include the following:
+Some benefits of kitchen-specific smart home tech include:

-• alerted if the refrigerator door is open
+• Alerts to the homeowner if the range has been left on or if the refrigerator door is open

-• being notified if there’s a power failure or leak
+• Notifications to homeowners if there’s a power failure or leak

 Wellness and Smart Home Technology